springinwien/The-Fellowship-of-the-Code-2026/artifacts/artifact-1/artifact-1-situation-intent.md

 At Amon Hen, a member of the Fellowship is attacked by multiple enemies while the others are physically separated.
 The only signal—the horn—is **too late, undirected, and lacks clear information**.

-The situation is critical because decisions must be made under **time pressure, uncertainty, and lack of visibility** getroffen werden müssen.
+The situation is critical because decisions must be made under **time pressure, uncertainty, and lack of visibility**.
 There is **no shared situational awareness**, no clear prioritization, and no coordinated response.

 ---

 ## 2. Intent

-The Horn of (Digital) Gondor 2.0 is designed to address exactly these kinds of situations.
+The Horn of (Digital) Gondor 2.0 is designed to address situations like this.

-The application enables emergencies to be captured and communicated in a way that **all members immediately understand what is happening, where it is happening, and how urgent it is**.
+The application enables emergencies to be captured and shared in a way that **all members immediately understand what is happening, where it is happening, and how urgent it is**.

 The goal is not to make decisions for the group, but to provide the foundation that allows the Fellowship to **act quickly and in a coordinated way under uncertainty**.